 The platform is built with 2”x3” lumber and 3/8” plywood.
 I have plywood covering the top and two sides.
 The other two sides are open as it’s not possible to photograph more than two sides at a time and this does make it easier to handle and move the unit.
 I have simple felt furniture pads on the bottoms of the legs so that I can easily slide the unit to wherever I need it.
 For more details, check out my TogChat here.

-So there you have it… my home studio.
+So there you have it… my home photography studio.
 Hopefully this will give you some ideas for how to best maximize and outfit your home space.
 I have tried to list and link to as many of the gadgets that I have mentioned as possible.
-For more details, check out the full video here.
+For more details, check out the full video at the top of the page or click here.

 Now that I have given you lots of ideas for how to spend your next few weekends, I have just one more thing to say.
 And that is: remember, your next shot is your best shot, so keep learning, keep thinking and keep shooting, adios!